feroult/yawp/README.md

 ## Introduction

+You create your POJOs and **YAWP!**

 YAWP! is a Java framework built on top of Google App Engine, whose main purpose is to provide a simple and meaningful API to support REST based applications.
-You create your POJOs and **YAWP!**

-From a single class annotation, YAWP! provides a full REST url schema with a fluent progamatic API for Java and Javascript, so you write your client side code the same way you write your server side code, leveraging GAE's platform features.
+From a single class annotation, it provides a full REST url schema with a fluent progamatic API for Java and Javascript.
+You write your client side code the same way you write your server side code, leveraging GAE's platform features.

 It also creates a very convenient way to organize your custom server side business logic through Actions, Hooks and Transformers.

-Time to see it in action =)

 ### Basic Persistence